vim-fuzzbox/fuzzbox.vim/README.md

 - Vim >= 9.0 (plugin is written in vim9scipt, Vim 9+ required, Neovim not
   supported)

-Fuzzbox uses the programs pre-installed on almost all Mac, Linux, and Windows systems for finding files and searching in files by default, but will automatically use the faster alternatives listed below if they are available.
+Fuzzbox uses programs pre-installed on almost all Mac, Linux, and Windows systems for finding files and searching in files by default (e.g. `grep`, `findstr`), but uses faster alternatives if they are available.

 ### Suggested dependencies